 Your membership in Otakorp, Inc. entitles you to enjoy the primary benefit of that membership: you get to attend Otakon!
 But as the man said, with great power comes great responsibility.

-The sorts of things that may trigger such action include but are not limited to: fighting (fake or real), heckling, impeding traffic flow, offensive behavior, failure to observe basic hygiene, public inebriation / intoxication, or any other failure to follow the rules and directions of staff members.
+The sorts of things that may trigger such action include but are not limited to: fighting (fake or real), heckling, impeding traffic flow, offensive behavior, harassment, failure to observe basic hygiene, public inebriation/intoxication, or any other failure to follow the rules and directions of staff members.
 Remember, anything illegal outside the BCC is illegal inside the BCC!
 If your behavior is clearly problematic, we will deal with it as such.
-Show common courtesy to your fellow otaku, and follow the rules, so there's no problems.
+Show common courtesy to your fellow otaku and follow the rules, so there's no problems.

 With so many people attending, waits in lines may last hours.
 We know that this is frustrating, but it is unavoidable.
 Please don't take it out on other attendees or on the staff, and please remember that following the directions of staff members will make the lines smoother for everyone!